In-House clinics are those in which students are supervised by full-time clinical faculty members. Courses include:

-Civil Litigation Clinic (LL978; LL979)
+Civil Litigation Clinic

 Students are closely supervised by clinical faculty.
-Supervisors sit in on most meetings with clients, assist in the preparation for client meetings, negotiations, and court appearances, and they accompany their students to court.
+Supervisors observe meetings with clients, assist in preparation for client meetings, negotiations, and court appearances, and they accompany their students to all hearings and trials.
 Supervisors provide thorough feedback to students about their work at all stages in order to help students build on their skills and learn from their experiences, including written feedback at both mid-semester and end of term.

-Community Enterprise Clinic (LL326; LL336)
+Community Enterprise Clinic

-Students will be assigned to work in pairs with entrepreneurs who have business-related legal needs and/or a desire to create a formal business structure or entity; with emerging, community-based small businesses facing corporate, employment or similar legal issues; and with non-profit organizations or groups seeking to establish a tax-exempt organization.
-For fieldwork purposes, students will be assigned seven office hours per week at the clinic.
-Students can expect to spend an additional ten to twelve hours per week, on average, on their client representation work.
-The fieldwork is complemented by a weekly seminar.
-The seminar will address substantive law surrounding small businesses and entrepreneurship, and ethical issues encountered in corporate and non-profit practice.
-No examination; grading will be based on fieldwork, and a short reflection paper.
-Enrollment by application.
+Students who enroll in this course will be assigned to work with entrepreneurs who have business-related legal needs and/or a desire to create a formal business structure or entity; with emerging, community-based small businesses facing corporate, employment or similar legal issues; with nonprofit organizations or groups seeking legal advice, or assistance to establish a tax-exempt organization; and first time home buyers.
+For fieldwork purposes students will be assigned seven or ten office hours per week at the clinic, depending on the number of credits chosen by the student.

 Criminal Justice Clinic